wizeline/wize-docs/interview-process/engineers/questions/cutTheArray.md

 // Problem:
 // You have an array or list of integer numbers greater than 0.
 // Write a function that performs a cut operation until all the elements of the array are 0.
-// The function must return the number of elements greater than 0 on each iteration
+// The function must print the number of elements greater than 0 on each iteration, or return a list(or array) with those numbers
 ```

 ## Test cases